 Like the tip of an iceberg, Power Manager reveals only a small fraction of what is possible.
 As your schedule evolves and becomes more sophisticated, you will delight in discovering that Power Manager is already able to do what you considered impossible.

 Designed for the Mac

 Power Manager includes a fully featured Mac application.

 Quickly create events using the Schedule Assistant's task-orientated approach.

 Build on events using the advanced editor.
 Create with the Schedule Assistant, then customise with the Event Editor.

 Multiple User Savvy

 Power Manager is computer centric.
 Multiple users can log in and out without affecting your schedule.
 Works even when no-one is logged in.

-Power Manager integrates into macOS's authentication and authorization infrastructure.
+Power Manager integrates into macOS's authentication and authorisation infrastructure via Pluggable Authentication Modules (PAM).
 By default, only administrators can create or change schedules.